Author Series Information

 Curriculum Synopsis

-The Dayton Literary Peace Prize curriculum for Brad Kessler’s North offers thoughtful analytical and interpretive work for high school and college classrooms.
-Access to the curriculum for North produced for our Teaching Peace through Literature series that adheres to state and national standards and includes:
+The Dayton Literary Peace Prize curriculum for Lily Brooks Dalton’s The Light Pirate offers thoughtful analytical and interpretive work for high school and college classrooms.
+Access to the curriculum for The Light Pirate produced for our Teaching Peace through Literature series that adheres to state and national standards and includes:

 - A suggested reading schedule with daily reading, writing, and discussion activities as well as additional resources available to teachers.

-Within the curriculum, each of a series of lessons based on North also includes the following procedures:
+Within the curriculum, each of a series of lessons based on The Light Pirate also includes the following procedures:

 - Self Induction